Dope poster

 The inciting incident occurs at 12 minutes when Dom forces Malcolm to invite Nakia to his birthday party in exchange for safety.
 Malcolm reluctantly agrees, unknowingly being pulled into Dom's world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Malcolm enters Dom's party with his friends.
+This demonstrates the protagonist's commitment to Malcolm enters Dom's party with his friends.
 The party gets raided, and in the chaos, someone plants a backpack full of drugs and a gun in Malcolm's bag without his knowledge., moving from reaction to action.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, Everything falls apart: Malcolm is betrayed, loses Nakia, endangers his friends, and faces the real possibility of losing his Harvard dream and freedom.
-His carefully constructed identity as "the good kid" is shattered., indicates the protagonist at their lowest point.
+His carefully constructed identity as "the good kid" is shattered., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Malcolm has an epiphany: he'll own his complete story - both the geek and the kid who had to sell drugs to survive.
 He decides to write his true Harvard essay, not what they expect to hear., demonstrating the transformation achieved throughout the journey.